nathania-haryanto/ng-adv/Demos/10-DevOps/02-Container/readme.md

 # Container

-Use `../food-app/food-ui/`:
+Use `arambazamba/ng-config-env`-image created earlier this module.

 ## Demos

 - Docker Basics
 - Explain multistage build of `food-ui` publish to DockerHub
+- Introduction to Azure Container Instances (ACI)
 - Host on Azure Container Instances (ACI) with injected config
-- Docker Basics and using Azure Container Instances

 ### Multistage build of `food-ui` publish to DockerHub